 Tonajuyu, in Chimaltenango, is dedicated to the development of its community.
-The Hands of Healing grant to the ALDEA program made possible the construction of latrines, efficient stoves and the delivery of dairy goats, as well as education in the care of the goats.
+The Hands of Healing grant to the ALDEA program made possible the construction of latrines, efficient stoves, water treatment, and the delivery of dairy goats, as well as education in the care of the goats.

 GRANT RECEPIENT - Salud y Paz

 Providing ongoing continuity of care has been a goal of both Salud y Paz and Hands of Healing.
 As we are seeing this come to fruition, the quantity of paper patient records is growing.
 Care is provided not only at the clinic in Camanchaj, but also in remote locations.
 Getting the paper charts from the Salud y Paz Clinic to the remote locations is cumbersome and often logistically complex.
 Hands of Healing has provided funding for an electronic medical record system for both the local and outreach clinics.